davidakennedy/davidakennedy.com/_src/blog/2014-09-18-icon-font-text-alternatives/index.md

 - The link uses only icon fonts inside the `<a>`, but icon fonts are not announced by screen readers.
 - The `title` attribute may be intended for screen readers, but it's not announced by default by screen readers either, and it's really only useful for users with a mouse.
 See this post for [more info on the `title` attribute](http://www.paciellogroup.com/blog/2013/01/using-the-html-title-attribute-updated/).
-- When a screen reader announces these links, it says: &#8220;Link&#8221;, which isn't descriptive and doesn't tell the user what the link does or where it goes.
+- When a screen reader announces these links, it says: "Link", which isn't descriptive and doesn't tell the user what the link does or where it goes.

 _**Bummer.
 But wait!**_